Open Membership Associations May Lead to Long-Term Growth

-To determine the breadth and scope of possible benefits that come along with the addition of an open membership association, CUCollaborate followed the journey of three federal multiple common bond credit unions.
+To determine the breadth and scope of possible benefits the addition of an open membership association can lead to, CUCollaborate followed the journey of three federal multiple common bond credit unions.
 All three credit unions added the American Consumer Council (ACC) to their respective charters, effective August 27th, 2010.
 The expected benefits of adding the ACC were to be able to grow the credit unions' respective memberships in terms of individual members and savings accounts, while significantly increasing the credit unions’ total assets.

 When adding an association with the goal of growing membership, open membership associations can provide credit unions with the most value.
 With minimal qualifications to join an association, organizations such as the ACC remove or lessen the burden of credit union membership eligibility.